-Last minute LSAT Tip #1: You CAN improve your score in the final weeks leading up to the exam.
+Last-minute LSAT Tip #1: You CAN improve your score in the final weeks leading up to the exam.
 The pressure of a rapidly approaching exam was a huge motivating factor for me.
-In the final 2 weeks before I took the LSAT, I was finally able to break through my plateau and break into the 170+ range.
+In the 2 weeks before I took the LSAT, I could finally break through my plateau and break into the 170+ range.
 My hard work during the last 2 weeks paid off in a 177 on exam day.

-Last minute LSAT Tip #3: Get motivated!
+Last-minute LSAT Tip #3: Get motivated!
 Find a way to pump yourself up for exam day.
-A positive, optimistic, enthusiastic attitude toward the exam will inspire you to work hard and stay focused during the last couple weeks before you take the LSAT.
+A positive, optimistic, enthusiastic attitude toward the exam will inspire you to work hard and stay focused during the last couple of weeks before taking the LSAT.
 The LSAT can be tedious, so find something to inspire and motivate you.

-Last minute LSAT Tip #4: Engage in discussion in the comments section of this site.
+Last-minute LSAT Tip #4: Engage in discussion in the comments section of this site.
 I found it very helpful to discuss my LSAT strategies with other people when I wasn’t prepping.
-Not only did this provide me with feedback from others, it also forced me to analyze and evaluate how I was prepping and approaching the LSAT.
-Discussing the LSAT can keep your mind focused on the exam even when you aren’t actively prepping & teaching can be a particularly powerful way to learn.
+Not only did this provide me with feedback from others, but it also forced me to analyze and evaluate how I was prepping and approaching the LSAT.
+Discussing the LSAT can keep your mind focused on the exam even when you aren’t actively prepping & teaching can be a compelling way to learn.

-Last minute LSAT Tip #5: Stay healthy.
+Last-minute LSAT Tip #5: Stay healthy.
 The stress of the last weeks before taking the LSAT can take a toll on your body and mind.
-Make sure that you are eat healthy, avoid drinking alcohol, and exercise (at least take a short walk) daily.
+Ensure that you are eating healthily, avoiding drinking alcohol, and exercising (at least take a short walk) daily.
 Don’t pull all-nighters & be sure to get plenty of sleep every night.
-You want to be awake, aware, focused and feeling great when you walk into the test center.
+You want to be awake, aware, focused, and feeling great when you walk into the test center.

-Last minute LSAT Tip #6: Learn about your test center.
+Last-minute LSAT Tip #6: Learn about your test center.
 If possible, take a trip to your LSAT testing location during the final week before the exam.
-Learn how to get there so that you don’t get lost exam day.
+Learn how to get there so that you don’t get lost on exam day.
 Try and find out what room the exam will be administered in and ask to see the room.
-This will make sure that you don’t encounter any surprises when you sit for the exam (eg. small desks, cold rooms, clock locations, etc.).
+This will ensure that you don’t encounter any surprises when you sit for the exam (e.g., small desks, cold rooms, clock locations, etc.).
 If possible, take a full, timed preptest by yourself at the testing location.
-Anything that helps you become more comfortable in the testing environment will minimize unwanted stress on the day of the exam.
+Anything that helps you become more comfortable in the testing environment will minimize unwanted stress on exam day.

-Last minute LSAT Tip #7: Prepare your gallon ziplock bag with your admissions ticket, ID, photograph, analog watch, #2 pencils, sharpener, eraser, tissues, and medical products.
+Last-minute LSAT Tip #7: Prepare your gallon ziplock bag with your admissions ticket, ID, photograph, analog watch, #2 pencils, sharpener, eraser, tissues, and medical products.
 You don’t want to forget anything, so make sure that you have this ready in advance.
-Make a checklist and double-check the bag before you go to bed the night before the exam to make sure that everything is there.
+Make a checklist and double-check the bag before you go to bed the night before the exam to ensure everything is there.

-Last minute LSAT Tip #8: Expect a long wait before you actually start the exam.
-On test day, there will be a long line and a lot of administrative issues that the proctors will have to attend to before they allow you to begin the exam.
+Last-minute LSAT Tip #8: Expect a long wait before you actually start the exam.
+On test day, there will be a long line and many administrative issues that the proctors will have to attend to before they allow you to begin the exam.
 You might be waiting around at the test center for anywhere between 30 minutes and 2 hours before they begin administering the exam.
 Don’t let this throw you off.